 - Cello Candidates must perform the first movement of either Haydn C or D Major Concertos with Cadenza or any two movements of Solo Bach and a contrasting piece of your own choice.

 - Classical Guitar Applicants must perform two pieces (or movements) of different styles and periods of their own choice.
-All Candidates will be asked to play scales and sight read.
+All Candidates will be asked to play scales and sight read during the virtual interview.

 - Double Bass The first movement of a Classical Concerto or any two movements of solo Bach and a contrasting piece or movement.

 - Harp (undergraduate applicants) Candidates must perform two pieces (or movements) of different styles and periods of their own choice.
-All candidates will be asked to play scales and sight read.
+All candidates will be asked to play scales and sight read during the virtual interview.

 - Harp (postgraduate applicants) Candidates will be asked to present a varied programme of about 15 minutes’ duration this may be drawn from the concerto repertoire.
 Candidates can draw their pieces from the solo repertoire.